 To acknowledge the receipt of the event notification, the webhook endpoint URL must:

-when the previously assigned API key is rotated.
+You must update webhook endpoints with a new api_key_id when the previously assigned API key is rotated.
 See Using API Keys for more details.

 Webhook events will not be successfully delivered for new domains until the new domain is allowlisted.
 New domains must be manually reviewed and allowlisted.
 It will typically take 1 business day to allowlist new domains.
 Contact Cash App Pay Partner Engineering Team if your URL is not allowlisted within the specified timeframe.